 Prof. Dr. Karin Ingold Dr. Marlene Kammerer

-We investigate the implementation of different policy instruments to reduce greenhouse gas emissions, through a detailed analysis and comparison of preferences and decision-making strategies of political elites in national processes and delegates in international climate conferences.
-Moreover, we analyse the reasons for the often-observed divergence of international commitments and national positions.
-A second focus of this research area is the comparison of different methods to analysis policy preferences and decision-making processes in climate policy.
-We rely on both quantitative and qualitative methods, for example discourse network analysis, social network analysis, regression, and multicriteria analysis.
+Through a detailed analysis and comparison of preferences and decision-making strategies of political elites in the local and national process and delegates in international climate conferences, we analyse the feasibility of different policy instruments to reduce greenhouse gas emissions.
+In addition, we investigate the reasons for the frequently observed divergence between international promises and national policies.
+A second focus of this research area is the comparison of different methods for analysing preferences and decision-making structures in climate policy.
+We use various quantitative and qualitative methods for the analysis, in particular discourse analysis, network analysis, regression and multi-criteria analysis.

 Related publications: